-Difficult people in the workplace don’t just make your life miserable.
-They hurt the company too, causing poor morale, absenteeism, and turnover.
+Difficult people in the workplace don’t just make your life miserable, they hurt the company too, causing low morale, absenteeism, and turnover.
 And because no one wants to work with difficult coworkers, projects fail and productivity falters, negatively impacting the bottom line.

 Worse, difficult colleagues can cause physical harm in some situations.
 Pharmacy executive Vinay Patel points out that toxic coworkers “create barriers to open two-way communication which impedes maintaining efficient workflows.”
 This in turn puts safe and effective patient care at risk.